I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iportwavepcistream-getmapping.md

 <p>The <i>Flags</i> parameter indicates whether the call to <code>GetMapping</code> retrieved the final mapping in the portion of the audio data buffer that is attached to the current mapping IRP.
 When <i>Flags</i> indicates that a mapping is the last mapping in an IRP, a miniport driver can arm a hardware interrupt to fire when the miniport driver finishes playing that mapping.
 When the interrupt fires, this event informs the miniport driver that it needs to acquire more mappings to add to its DMA queue.
 The <i>Flags</i> parameter is typically used by a miniport driver that manages a single playback stream from the <a href="audio.kernel_mode_wdm_audio_components#kmixer_system_driver#kmixer_system_driver">KMixer system driver</a>.
 KMixer uses several mapping IRPs (a minimum of three in the current KMixer implementation) to buffer a single playback stream.
 Thus, if the miniport driver generates a hardware interrupt each time the DMA controller finishes with the final mapping in an IRP, interrupts should occur frequently enough to keep the DMA queue from starving.</p>

-<p>The <i>Flags</i> parameter is typically ignored by miniport drivers that manage one or more DirectSound hardware-accelerated streams (see <a href="NULL">DirectSound Hardware Acceleration in WDM Audio</a>).
+<p>The <i>Flags</i> parameter is typically ignored by miniport drivers that manage one or more DirectSound hardware-accelerated streams (see <a href="https://msdn.microsoft.com/75c34a10-1956-4117-b5b9-73de6d615521">DirectSound Hardware Acceleration in WDM Audio</a>).
 In the case of a DirectSound buffer, the entire buffer can be attached to a single IRP.
 If the buffer is large and the miniport driver schedules a hardware interrupt only when it reaches the end of the buffer, interrupts will occur so far apart that the DMA queue might starve.
 In addition, if the driver is managing a large number of streams, scheduling a hardware interrupt each time the <i>Flags</i> parameter signals a final-mapping condition on a stream might generate so many interrupts that performance can be degraded.
 In these circumstances, the miniport driver should not rely on hardware interrupts to acquire mappings.
 Instead, it should schedule timer DPCs to occur at regular intervals to acquire mappings.</p>

 <p>A miniport driver is most likely to call <code>GetMapping</code> during a call to the miniport stream object's <b>SetState</b>, <b>Service</b>, or <b>MappingAvailable</b> method (see <a href="..\portcls\nn-portcls-iminiportwavepcistream.md">IMiniportWavePciStream</a>).</p>